 First, Price intercepts an inbound pass then takes it the length of the floor for a coast-to-coast layup with 3:20 to play for a 67-65 San Pedro lead.
 Then after another steal, Price was fouled but only made one of two free throws for a 71-67 lead with 1:58 left in the game.
-When the Lobos tied the score at 72 with 1:16 left with a conventional three-point play, Price would put the Pirates ahead again at 74-72 with 1:04 to play by scoring on a backdoor layup off a great feed from Hietala.
+When the Lobos tied the score at 72 with 1:16 left on a conventional three-point play, Price put the Pirates ahead again at 74-72 with 1:04 to play by scoring on a backdoor layup off a great feed from Hietala.

 It was all tied up again at 74 once Rancho Dominguez Prep forced a turnover and regained possession with 32.6 remaining, and San Pedro would get their last big spark from the one who started off the spectacular fourth quarter with his last of four three-point field goals.

-When March touched the ball last trying to secure the rebound, there was 0.5 left on the clock which ran out on instinct, but once the Lobos got to inbound underneath their own basket, there was 2.5 second showing.
-Still, Rancho Dominguez Prep shot an air-ball from the corner on the potential game-winning three-pointer before time finally expired, allowing the Pirates to escape with the victory.
+When March touched the ball last trying to secure the rebound, there was 0.5 left on the clock which ran out on instinct, but once the Lobos got to inbound underneath their own basket, there was 2.5 seconds showing.
+Still, Rancho Dominguez Prep shot an air-ball from the right corner on the potential game-winning three-pointer before time finally expired, allowing the Pirates to escape with the victory.

 Bentley scored a game-high 24 points off the bench to lead San Pedro, who had three other players in double figures.
 Senior forward Anson Panton registered another double-double of 14 points and 12 rebounds, while Hietala scored 13 points (9 in the second quarter) and March scored 12 to go along with seven assists.